 The world is entering a new era.
 Progress is accelerating, complexity is rising.
 The citizens of the world are increasingly more knowledgeable, smarter, and specialised.
 The model of representative democracy where an elite of professional politicians have the power to impose their policy preferences on citizens has become inadequate.
 Incompetence and policy failure abound, not to mention populism, corruption, and public apathy.
 Declining political satisfaction combined with rising political interest mixes to an explosive cocktail.
 We must act now.

 Improving on the age-old model of sortition democracy, by which the citizens of Ancient Athens and Serenissima Venice flourished and prospered, the internet now facilitates an improved form of self-governance by adding collective intelligence to the mix.
 Citizens are no more impotent subjects to those in power but make all decisions themselves, in a participative and deliberative process performed by exact sociodemographic samples from their midst.

 The Rules of New Demarchy

-- New Demarchy organisations are non-hierarchical and democratic, guided by the collective intelligence of their members.
+- New Demarchy is non-hierarchical and democratic, guided by the collective intelligence of its members.

 - Collective intelligence is organised through an open prediction market which collects and aggregates all participating members’ knowledge and forecasts.

-- Members compete for empirical expert rank with their best predictions in self-selected areas of expertise or interest.
+- Members may participate freely with their best predictions in self-selected areas of knowledge or interest.

-- Members can submit proposals for the adoption, change or abandoning of policies and matters of the state or other communities.
+- Members can submit proposals for the adoption, change or abandoning of policies and matters of the state, or a community.

-- Decisions are made by committees of members appointed for the time required to arrive at a decision on a proposal or a group of interconnected proposals.
+- Decisions are made by committees of members, each appointed strictly only for the time required to arrive at a decision on a proposal or a group of interconnected proposals.

-- Appointment is by weighted sortition from amongst the members affected by the decision, with a probability pro rata to each member’s prediction success in the decision’s subject area.
+- Appointment is by weighted sortition from amongst the members affected by the decision, with a probability pro rata to each member’s track record for correct foresight in the decision’s subject area.